How to Use Insert Query in PostgreSQL

 The output shows that the data has been inserted into the selected table successfully.

-Here is the basic syntax of RETURNING clause of the INSERT statement in Postgres:
+Here is the basic syntax of the RETURNING clause of the INSERT statement in Postgres:

 INSERT INTO tab_name (col_1, col_2, col_3,...col_N)